jakeyboi1/IL2CPPBase/README.md

 # IL2CPPBase
 > IL2CPPBase is a Visual Studio project that serves as a base for modding IL2CPP Unity games.
-It provides an efficient and developer-friendly way to interact with IL2CPP functions in Unity by using `GetProcAddress` on exported Unity IL2CPP functions.
+It provides an efficient and developer-friendly way to interact with Unity games by using `GetProcAddress` on exported Unity IL2CPP functions to then call game functions.

 ## Features
 - **Dynamic Function Access:** Utilizes `GetProcAddress` to call IL2CPP game functions, providing dynamic function calling.